 — — — — —

-We’re also looking for two individuals to help with harvest days, 7-4pm Monday and Thursday, July to October.
+We are also looking for two individuals to help with harvest days, 7-4pm Monday and Thursday, June or July to October.
 No experience necessary, housing not available.
-Information below regarding housing and 40hr work week does not apply to this position. $9/hr.
+Information below regarding housing and 40hr work week does not apply to this position. $9/hr, with increase available based on performance

 Please apply through Farm Link below or send me an email with questions firstname.lastname@example.org